RobertDurfee/WeatherAlert/README.md

-# WeatherAlarm
+# WeatherAlert
-A simple python script for triggering an alarm when it reaches a certain temperature at a certain location.
+A simple python script for sending an SMS message when it reaches a certain temperature at a certain location.